AdobeDocs/commerce-php/src/pages/tutorials/custom-admin-design/index.md

 The following walk-through uses version 2.1.0 and later.

-On a default Magento installation, when you navigate to **CONTENT > Design > Configuration** in Admin, the first page that opens displays a grid with the available configuration scopes and assigned themes.
+On a default Adobe Commerce or Magento Open Source installation, when you navigate to **CONTENT > Design > Configuration** in Admin, the first page that opens displays a grid with the available configuration scopes and assigned themes.
 It looks like following:

 ![Design Configuration](../../_images/tutorials/design_conf1.png)